pithoner/BDSX-Manager/README.md

 # Installation

 To use this simply download the BDSX-Manager.exe and place it into the main bdsx directory, it will create a config.ini file to save settings.
+You do not need to download config.ini.
 If you have python and want to use the .py or .pyw file you will need to install the requred packages.

 Bdsx Github: https://github.com/bdsx/bdsx